ontio/ontology/docs/specifications/cli_user_guide.md

 --datadir
 The datadir parameter specifies the storage path of the block data.
 The default value is "./Chain".

---import
-The import parameter is used to start the block import function of the Ontology node and increase the block synchronization speed by importing local files.

---importheight
-The importheight parameter is used with --import to specify the height of the imported target block.
-If the height of the block specified by importheight is less than the maximum height of the block file, it will import all blocks whose height is less than the importheight value.
-The default value is 0, which means import all the blocks.

---importfile
-The importfile parameter is used with --import to specify the imported file path.
-The default value is "./blocks.dat".

 #### 1.1.2 Account Parameters

 --wallet, -w